nirajp82/DataDog/03_EnhanceLogQueryingAndAnalytics.md

 <img width="1534" height="497" alt="image" src="https://github.com/user-attachments/assets/04e63044-e989-4076-8b08-5958448306ce" />

+In the example below, IP address data from the flagged_ip_addresses reference table is being used to search all recent service:webserver logs for malicious IP addresses.
+The service:webserver logs are joined with the flagged_ip_addresses table where the Client IP (@network.client.ip) attribute in the logs is in the ip_address column in the table.
+There are a few events that match this search.

 <img width="1520" height="755" alt="image" src="https://github.com/user-attachments/assets/75f5fc62-bea7-4de1-b3c4-88ef177bd3b0" />

 A corresponding SQL query would be as follows.
 (The syntax may not be exact.)